MirrorNetworking/Mirror/doc/Articles/Guides/Sync/index.md

 State synchronization is done from the Server to remote clients.
 The local client does not have data serialized to it.
 It does not need it, because it shares the Scene with the server.
 However, SyncVar hooks are called on local clients.

 Data is not synchronized in the opposite direction - from remote clients to the server.
-To do this, you need to use Commands.
+To do this, you need to use Server RPC calls.
 -   [SyncVars](SyncVars.md)
-    SyncVars are variables of scripts that inherit from NetworkBehaviour, which are synchronized from the server to clients.
+    SyncVars are variables of scripts that inherit from <xref:Mirror.NetworkBehaviour>, which are synchronized from the server to clients.
 -   [SyncEvents (Obsolete)](SyncEvent.md)
     SyncEvents are networked events like ClientRpc’s, but instead of calling a function on the game object, they trigger Events instead.
     **IMPORTANT:** removed in version 18.0.0, see this [Issue](https://github.com/vis2k/MirrorNG/pull/2178) for more information.